Traces in monoidal derivators, and homotopy colimits

 The main body of the text starts with section~\ref{sec:ehom} where the construction of the external hom mentioned above is given.
 The proofs of the desired formal properties of this bifunctor are lengthy and not needed in the rest of the article so they are deferred to appendix~\ref{sec:app1}.
 Next we define the external trace (section~\ref{sec:trace-dfi}) and prove its functoriality (section~\ref{sec:trace-nat}).
 As a corollary we deduce that this trace encodes all local traces.

 The main result is to be found in section~\ref{sec:formula}.
-First we prove that under mild assumptions the trace of the homotopy colimit is a function of the external trace (again, the uninteresting part of the story is postponed to the appendix; specifically to appendix~\ref{sec:app2}).
+First we prove that in good cases the trace of the homotopy colimit is a function of the external trace (again, the uninteresting part of the story is postponed to the appendix; specifically to appendix~\ref{sec:app2}).
 In the case of finite EI-categories and a $\Q$-linear triangulated derivator, this function can be made explicit, and this leads to the formula for the trace of the homotopy colimit in terms of the local traces.
 Some technical hypotheses used to prove this result will be eliminated in section~\ref{sec:q}.

 At several points in the article the need arises for an explicit description of an additive derivator evaluated at a finite group.
 Although this description is certainly well-known, we haven't been able to find it in the literature and have thus included it as appendix~\ref{sec:group}.